senner008/Class12/HTMLCSSWeek_2/readme.md

 - 1 header , 3 columns, 1 footer
 - 3 columns always same height
-- footer sticky at bottom,  hint: bottom : 0 ; position sticky;
+- footer appears sticky at bottom.
+Don't add css to footer.
+Instead add overflow-y to #main
-- make it responsive without using media queries. hint: flex-wrap: wrap; on #main
+- make it wrap underneath without using media queries. hint: flex-wrap: wrap; on #main
 - section, aside fluid size
 - section width significantly wider than the aside width
-- set a max-width to 1200px;
+- set a max-width of #main to 1200px;
 - add a media query to change the order of the items in #main.
 The #content should always be displayed first or left most when the items start to wrap
 - set additional media queries depening on the content displayed.
 Perhaps use column-count property